 In a perfect world, you’d schedule a service appointment at your local auto glass repair shop as soon as your windshield, side window, or rear window suffered a chip or crack.
 But in a realistic world, you’re busy, strapped for time, and might not be able to make it to the auto glass repair shop to get your window fixed.

 So how long can you drive around with a chipped or cracked vehicle window?
 More importantly, will you be safe if you do continue driving?
-Read on to find out.

 Is There Glass Damage in Your Line of Sight?

-However, you should only continue operating your vehicle with the damage present for a (very) limited amount of time until you can get to an auto glass repair shop.
-Even if the damage doesn’t impede your line of sight on the road, it’s in your best interest to get it repaired within a few days, maximum.
+However, you should only continue operating your vehicle with the damage present for a very limited amount of time until you can get to an auto glass repair shop.
+Even if the damage doesn’t impede your line of sight on the road, it’s in your best interest to get it repaired within a few days maximum.

 How Big Is the Crack or Chip?